Staubgeborener/ESP32_KeepPowerbankAlive/README.md

 While using a powerbank with a mcu, most powerbanks while simply shut down after a certain period.
 That is because of the minimum load which a powerbank requires.
 Is current load below the minimum load, the powerbank will shutdown after a few seconds.
 In most cases, the load of the mcu is some mA below this required minimum load, so you can't use a mcu while keeping a powerbank alive.
 What we do is to do push the load of the powerbank every X seconds for a specific amount.
-We use this push as some kind of 'wake up sigal'.
+We use this push as some kind of 'wake up signal'.

 What we need to know: minimal load of powerbank and load of mcu